mikemeyer186/wordpress-server/README.md

 cd wordpress-server
 ```

-3. Create a `.env` file with the following content or copy the `example.env` file to `.env` and replace the values:
+3. Create a `.env` file with the following content or copy the `example.env` file to `.env` and replace the unsafe values:

 ```shell
 # WordPress